youngmma/week2-homework/README.md

 **DUE: Monday, January 20, 11:59PM**

 Fork this repository to your github account and clone it down to your local computer.
-Refer to the week 1 homework for step-by-step instructions on forking and cloning here: https://github.com/mpcs52553/html-css/blob/master/README.md
+Refer to the week 1 homework for step-by-step instructions on forking and cloning <a href='https://github.com/mpcs52553/html-css/blob/master/README.md'>here</a>.

-#TODO Refer to week 2 repository code
+Refer to the <a href='https://github.com/mpcs52553/week2'>week 2 class repository</a> code for hints.
-#TODO add screenshots

 For this assignment, you will be editing the directions.rb, geolocate.rb and weather.rb files located in this repository.
 Each Ruby script should provide a user for input and return a specific output.
 Your a Ruby scripts should do the following: